rbms-bsc/DCRMR/_pages/PPDM/Note-on-manufacture-statement.md

 >Name of manufacturer: <CITE>Printed at the Bible in George-Yard, Lombard-Street</CITE>
 >Note on manufacture statement: <CITE>The Bible in George-Yard, Lombard Street, was the address of the printer Luke Hind.
 According to the British Book Trade Index he was active there from 1735-1767</CITE>

 <a name="5.34.34.6">5.34.34.6</a> **Devices**.
-If the publisher’s name has been supplied based on a device, always make a Note on manufacture statement about the basis for the identification (see [Name of manufacturer, 5.32.36.2](/DCRMR/ppdm/Name-of-manufacturer/#5.32.36.2)).
+If the manufacturer’s name has been supplied based on a device, always make a Note on manufacture statement about the basis for the identification, the source of the information used, the presence of the device, etc. (see [Name of manufacturer, 5.32.36.2](/DCRMR/ppdm/Name-of-manufacturer/#5.32.36.2)).

 >**Example:**
-><CITE>Woodcut printer’s device of Robert Bryson on the title page (device no. 358b in: McKerrow, R. Printer's & publishers' devices in England & Scotland, 1485-1640)</CITE>
+><CITE>Woodcut printer’s device of Robert Bryson on the title page (device no. 358b in: McKerrow, R. Printers' & publishers' devices in England & Scotland, 1485-1640)</CITE>

 <a name="5.34.34.7">5.34.34.7</a> **Transposition of names of manufacturer in more than one language or script**.
 For transposed elements, always make a Note on manufacture statement if the [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/) appears in more than one language or script to indicate the original position on the source (see [5.32.39.1](/DCRMR/ppdm/Name-of-manufacturer/#5.32.39.1) and [Parallel name of manufacturer, 5.325.3.2](/DCRMR/ppdm/Parallel-name-of-manufacturer/#5.325.3.2)).